What Does it Take to Be a Mathematical Technician?

 - Weight Analyst

-There were about 600 jobs for Mathematical Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 600 jobs in the United States for Mathematical Technician.
 There is little to no growth in job opportunities for Mathematical Technician.

 The states with the most job growth for Mathematical Technician are Texas, Idaho, and Washington.
 Watch out if you plan on working in Washington, Idaho, or Texas.
 These states have the worst job growth for this type of profession.